YaBoyWonder/MusicBot/README.md

 **ytdl-core**

-If you happen to face any bugs or something is not working right, then send me a comment saying so
+If you happen to face any bugs or something is not working right, then comment the issue here saying so